 Main-Lake and Secondary Transition Areas

-Choosing the right lure is easier once you understand what bass are doing.
-In fall largemouth bass fishing, the best lures are often those that imitate baitfish or trigger reaction strikes.
+Choosing the right lure becomes much easier once you understand what bass are doing.
+In fall largemouth bass fishing, the most effective lures often imitate baitfish or trigger reaction strikes.

 Lipless Crankbaits